fitodic/centerline/README.md

 ------------------

 ###Usage:
-Before running the script open it and change the name of the input Shapefile (at the bottom of the script).
+Before running the script open it and change the name of the input Shapefile and/or the density factor (at the bottom of the script).
 After that, open the Terminal and type:
 ```
 $ python centerline.py
 ```